jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 ### Installing the Azure CLI

-The Azure CLI install guide can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-One can also use this [script](https://github.com/jmspring/bedrock-dev-env/blob/master/scripts/setup_azure_cli.sh) to do so (if running on a Unix based machine).
+For information specific to your operating system, see the [Azure CLI install guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+You can also use [this script](https://github.com/jmspring/bedrock-dev-env/blob/master/scripts/setup_azure_cli.sh) if running on a Unix based machine.

 ### Cloning and Setting Up a Flux Manifest Repository

 As mentioned, this document will leverage a pre-existing Flux manifest repository.
 However, there is still a bit of work to do.
-To use the [repository](https://github.com/andrebriggs/sample_app_manifests/tree/master/prod), we must:
+To use the [Flux repository](https://github.com/andrebriggs/sample_app_manifests/tree/master/prod), we must:

 1. Create an RSA keypair for the Flux repository
 2. Fork the repository